jota-one/drosse/docs/scraping.md

 Do you remember, back in the days, these webscrapers ?
 You just turn them on then browse a website and they will eventually save the whole website on your machine?
 Well Drosse provides something similar, but a little less brutal as you can define precisely which endpoint you would like to scrape.

+!!! warning
-!> Endpoint scraping come along with the [Proxy](customize-response.md#proxy) feature.
+    Endpoint scraping come along with the [Proxy](customize-response.md#proxy) feature.
 You won't scrape your own defined mocks, right?

 You can scrape your proxied endpoints either _statically_ or _dynamically_.